MadeInHaus/react-flux-gulp-starter/README.md

 $ heroku login
 ```

-By default, Heroku does not install modules specified in you package.json's `devDependencies` section, but it needs those to build your site.
+By default, Heroku does not install modules specified in your package.json's `devDependencies` section, but it needs those to build your site.
 You tell Heroku to install dev dependencies by setting the config variable `NPM_CONFIG_PRODUCTION` to `false`:

 ```
 $ heroku config:set NPM_CONFIG_PRODUCTION=false --app ###HEROKU_APP_NAME###